CircuitVerse/CircuitVerseDocs/README.md

 When you add a page, make sure you have an entry in the `_sidebar.md`

+> [!NOTE]
-**Note :** **All the documentation should have a corresponding live circuit embedded so as to help the users.
+> **All the documentation should have a corresponding live circuit embedded so as to help the users.
 Also, the live circuit is NOT the same as image of a circuit.**

 ## Installation on Netlify
 1. Go to [https://app.netlify.com](https://app.netlify.com) and register an account